tokekar/multirobot-icra2020/cfp.md

 ## **Call for Papers**

 We are soliciting extended abstracts in the RSS format (4-6 pages plus references).
 We encourage the submission of early ideas, late-breaking results, or open research questions that are likely to generate interesting discussions.
-Accepted contributions will be presented as a short spotlight talk and in a poster session. ?? particularly relevant contributions will be selected to be presented in 15 minute talks.
+Accepted contributions will be presented as a short spotlight talk and in a poster session. <span style="color:red">**??**</span> particularly relevant contributions will be selected to be presented in 15 minute talks.

 ## **Topics**